openMSL/.github/doc/governance_rules.md

 ## §4 Implementation phases of the OpenMSL

 Implementation phases define different stages in which data sub libraries or parts of them can be located.

 ### 4.1 Initialization Phase

 In the initialization phase, the new sub library and its model(s) or data are first proposed or presented.
 All ENVITED members can participate in this phase after invitation by the ASCS and express their interest as SLM.
 The ENVITED TSC decides on the initiation of the new sub library.
 Before filling the repository, the SLMs define governance rules on how and under which structure and quality metrics the data are to be entered.

 ### 4.2 Active Phase

 In the active phase, after approval by the SLMs, the open-source data is entered into the repository.
 This is usually done by the data providers, the SLMs, or the ASCS office.
 The active phase allows public access to the data sets as well as the comment function regarding applicability, functionality and necessary updates.
 Change proposals (pull requests) can be decided or accepted by the SLMs.

 ### 4.3 Project Phase

-If more extensive measures are required to update or expand open-source data in a sub library, the project phase provides a formal definition of an implementation project.Here, a concrete project plan with motivation, objectives, and implementation time frame must be defined with the involvement of participating or supporting ENVITED members.
+If more extensive measures are required to update or expand open-source data in a sub library, the project phase provides a formal definition of an implementation project.
+Here, a concrete project plan with motivation, objectives, and implementation time frame must be defined with the involvement of participating or supporting ENVITED members.
 The initiation is done by the SLMs.
 All ENVITED members are informed about the initiation of a project phase by the ASCS office and given the opportunity to participate.
 In addition to resources / funds of the members, third-party funds as well as funds from the ENVITED Research Cluster can be used in the project phase.
 The latter also applies to the awarding of contracts to external service providers, whereby the awarding guidelines of the ASCS must be observed here.